victorchrollo14/codeArena/readme.md

 # CodeArena

-building an application similar to leetcode end to end
+an application similar to leetcode end to end.

+## main components
+- next.js for the frontend and backend.
+- rabbitmq as a message queue.
+- code execution engine in python that uses docker out of docker approach (https://medium.com/@blogs4devs/implementing-a-remote-code-execution-engine-from-scratch-4a765a3c7303).
+- redis to cache the results after execution, then the next.js app reads from the cache and displays it to the user.

 ## deploying in k8s